vallshmeleff/vernamkeygen/README.md

 # vernamkeygen
-Prototype of an application for generating the same keys for the Vernam cipher for the sender and recipient of messages without a synchronization channel
+Prototype of an Android Java application for generating the same keys for the Vernam cipher for the sender and recipient of messages without a synchronization channel, encodes the given text, places it on the clipboard of smartphone